 - Specific content – list and description of expected content; topics with descriptions of material and information to be addressed and included in the document.

-- Content format – format of specified content within the document itself; structure of the document; document layout.
+- Content format – format of specified content within the document itself; the structure of the document; document layout.

 - Maintenance instructions – guidelines for when (frequency, criteria) and how the document is to be updated, revised, kept current with project progress and activities; may include recommendations regarding who is to perform the maintenance activities.

-- Submittal requirements – guidance for delivery of document to NASA (for contracted software development efforts) or project personnel such as management and peers, including delivery frequency, format (electronic is preferred), instructions for placement into electronic repositories, etc.
+- Submittal requirements – guidance for the delivery of a document to NASA (for contracted software development efforts) or project personnel such as management and peers, including delivery frequency, format (electronic is preferred), instructions for placement into electronic repositories, etc.

 Electronic submission of data deliverables is preferred, so the defined content, format, maintenance, and submittal requirements defined by the ETA are to encourage electronic delivery.

 Documentation content can be specified as a set of templates, data item descriptions (DIDs), database forms, or any other format that can be accessed and used by Center projects as well as added to subcontractor software development agreements by acquisition personnel.